What Different Types of Bangles Are There?

 Silver is a more affordable precious metal option and is often worn by younger people.
 Silver bangles will mostly be worn plain and heavily layered, and they were made iconic by 1980s teenagers who even wore them over long sleeves.

-Embellished with precious gems
+Bangles with precious gems

 Similar to the design of the Cartier trinity ring, interlocked bangles are usually interlaced in sets of three and tend to be left plain, but the combination of metals and styles may vary, creating an interesting and eclectic look.